Thursday, May 29, 2025

 Have you ever wondered how to backup photos from a camera, while on a trip, without needing a computer and internet?

-Well, there are 2 main ways to do this:
+Well, there are 2 main options for this:

-1. smartphone (or tablet) + USB card reader + external storage if needed (like USB flash drive)
+1. Smartphone (or tablet) + USB card reader + external storage if needed (USB flash drive / SSD / ...)

-It took time, but eventually, I did it, and published the app on App Store.
+Yes, it took time, but eventually, I created and published the app on App Store.
 So, if backup problem mentioned above sounds familiar, and you have newer iPhone or iPad, you might give it a try.
 See app's website for more info - TurtleBackup - offline photo backup app for iPhone

 PS. app is free (no ads or other shit) at the moment, and realistically I don't think there's enough potential users to bother making it non-free.